SuyeshBadge/fixin5mins/memory-bank/activeContext.md

 - Ensure content is accessible and readable on mobile devices

 ## Open Questions
+- What are the optimal time windows for maximum engagement based on audience analytics?
+- Should we implement more sophisticated scheduling algorithms based on engagement data?
+- Should we add support for skipping scheduled posts on certain days (e.g., holidays)?
+- Would it be beneficial to add different time windows for weekdays vs. weekends?
 - What additional accent colors should we explore for the motivation-accent template?
 - Should we create variations of the motivation-accent template with different highlight shapes?
 - What additional template styles would best support the brand?